lugonpedro/docker-containers/mongodb-replica-set/README.md

 # Mongo DB Replica Set

-This is a mongo db running in replica set without authentication, you have to use direct connection the index may not work because of replica set
+This is a mongo db running with replica set and without authentication, you have to use direct connection and mongodb indexes, such as unique, may not work because of replica set environment.

+Connection url:

 ```
-Connection url: mongodb://127.0.0.1:27017/<optional_db_name>?directConnection=true
+mongodb://127.0.0.1:27017/<optional_db_name>?directConnection=true
 ```